HIV medications are generally classified according to their mechanistic action.

 Enfuvirtide, or ENF or T-20 (Fuzeon), is a biomimetic peptide that binds to the viral transmembrane protein gp41, and inhibits formation of the entry pore that is required for the capsid of the virus to enter the cell.
 Enfuvirtide is active against HIV-1, with very low activity against HIV-2.
 Enfuvirtide is delivered by injection, so adherence may be an issue for some patients.

-In March 2018, the US FDA approved a first-in-class treatment for heavily treatment-experienced patients with multidrug resistant HIV, who have limited treatment options.
-Ibalizumab-uiyk (proprietary name Trogarzo; IMGT link) is an anti-CD4 monoclonal antibody that inhibits the viral entry process (see Jacobson et al. (2009)), and is able to block CCR5- and CXCR4-tropic viruses.
-It is non-immunosuppressive.
-Ibalizumab-uiyk is administered iv once/2 weeks by a medical professional, and should be used in combination with an optimized background regimen of other antiretroviral drugs.
+In March 2018, the US FDA approved a first-in-class treatment for heavily treatment-experienced patients with multidrug resistant HIV.
+Ibalizumab-uiyk (proprietary name Trogarzo; IMGT link) is an anti-CD4 (CXCR4) monoclonal antibody that inhibits the viral entry process (see Jacobson et al. (2009)), and is able to block CCR5- and CXCR4-tropic viruses.
+Ibalizumab-uiyk is to be used in combination with an optimized background regimen of other antiretroviral drugs.

 CCR5 Antagonist